 What is the Palawan Peacock-Pheasant?

-The Palawan Peacock-Pheasant, scientifically known as Polyplectron emphanum, is a medium-sized bird native to the island of Palawan in the southwestern Philippines.
+The Palawan Peacock-Pheasant (Polyplectron napoleonis) is a medium-sized, highly iridescent species endemic to island Palawan in the southwestern Philippines.

 What is the size of the Palawan Peacock-Pheasant?